meincken/nickmeincken-me/src/pages/index.md

 image: /img/home-jumbotron.jpg
 heading: Meincken
 subheading: Front End Developer
-blurb: I'm a London based Front End Developer.
-I build websites and component libraries for pretty much anything.
 aboutme:
-  title: About Me
   description: >
     I am an experienced AEM Front End Developer.
 I specialise in creating clean semantic code to ensure fast load times.
 A champion of atomic design principles and where possible, develop style guides and pattern libraries to ensure consistent and rapid development when working as part of a team.
 I am as comfortable coding in raw HTML as I am using products such as React.
 I enjoy working as part of an Agile team and have worked on some of the countries largest e-commerce sites.
-education:
-  title: Education
+  title: About Me
-  courses:
-    - title: Adobe Training Center
-      course: AEM Sites developer
-      year: March 2015
-    - title: The Community College Hackney
-      course: BTEC Web Authoring Level II (distinction)
-      year: March 2006
-    - title: Spelthorne College, Middlesex
-      course: BTEC Photography & Business Skills
-      year: April 1997
 contracts:
-  title: Contractor History
   positions:
     - company: Grundfos Denmark
+      description: >-
+        Grundfos is a globally recognised company which develops water solutions around the world.
+Building components for AEM in standard HTM in Sightly but also utilising a custom VueJS front end design system using BEM Atomic Design principles.
       role: Front End Engineer
       service: December 2019 -
-      description: Grundfos is a globally recognised company which develops water solutions around the world.
-Building components for AEM in standard HTM in Sightly but also utilising a custom VueJS front end design system using BEM Atomic Design principles.
-skills:
+    - company: Texture London
+      description: Building components and pages for Shopify Plus.
+      role: Front End Developer
+      service: November 2019 - December 2019
-  title: Skills
+  title: Contractor History
-  description: I am a competent Front End Developer with good skills with many frameworks and content management systems.
-Below is my level of competency with various technologies.
-  skillset:
-    - name: AEM
-      level: 90%
-    - name: Wordpress
-      level: 90%
-    - name: HTML5
-      level: 90%
-    - name: JavaScript/jQuery
-      level: 70%
-    - name: CSS/SCSS/LESS
-      level: 95%
-    - name: ReactJS
-      level: 70%
-    - name: Git
-      level: 80%
-    - name: Email development
-      level: 70%
 ---